labgem/pangenomeNEM/README.rst

 		ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -b 1

-3. Free Dispersion around centroid vectors (-fd flag): This flag allow to the dispersion vector around the centroid vector of the Bernoulli Mixture Model to be free to be variable for all organisms in a vector.
-By default, dispersions are constraint to be the same for all organisms for each partition, that is to say, all organisms will have the same impact of the partionning.
+3. Free Dispersion around centroid vectors (-fd flag): This flag allows to the dispersion vector around the centroid vector of the Bernoulli Mixture Model to be free to be variable for all organisms in a vector.
+By default, dispersions are constrained to be the same for all organisms for each partition, that is to say, all organisms will have the same impact of the partitioning.

 	This feature can be executed using this command :